Serving breakfast, lunch, dinner, and a weekend brunch.

 Live music every night starting around 8 p.m.
 (Sunday starting at 4 p.m.).
 Mostly local musicians, from blues to surf to acoustic to bluegrass to eighteen-piece bands.
 Open-mic night every Monday.
 No cover.
 Beer and wine with twelve drafts; local beers and imported; extensive Belgium bottled beer selection.
 An upscale kitchen serves California lunch and appetizers.

 Chez Panisse is a legend.
 There's a reason it sparked culinary revolution and changed the way the Bay Area — and America — eats.

 Henry's is an old-school hotel bar that's been remodeled and reinvented.
 While you can still sit at the bar and enjoy a reasonably stiff drink, you might be better off sitting down for a full meal, as Henry's offers a full-size and well-executed take on classic pub fare.

 Furnished with a full bar, restaurant, dining area, pool table, and a lounge with a spacious dance floor and an elevated DJ booth, Luka’s is chic, but not intimidatingly so.
 The lounge features rotating art exhibits and an all-star DJ lineup every week.
 Admission is often free, but expect to pay a $5 or $10 on weekends.
-Enjoy specials like half-priced bottles of wine (Mondays) or dollar oysters (Tuesdays) and listen to a variety of music, from funk to punk and bhangra to be-bop.
-Luka’s draws a diverse crowd that’s ready to dance, so arrive early on Voodoo Wedesdays for free salsa and timba lessons.
+Enjoy specials like half-priced bottles of wine (Sundays) or dollar oysters (Mondays) and listen to a variety of music, from funk to punk and bhangra to be-bop.
+Luka’s draws a diverse crowd that’s ready to dance, so arrive early on Wednesdays for reggae dancehall music.